 The single calibration algorithm (CAL_DUAL=0) using separate calibration for RX and TX frequency is illustrated in Figure 5-26.
 The same algorithm is applicable for dual calibration if CAL_DUAL=1.
-Refer to Application Note AN023 CC1020 MCU Interfacing (SWRA069), which includes example source code for single calibration.

 TI recommends that single calibration be used for more robust operation.